Avandelta/Fabrica/scripts/EXCEPTION.md

 - When viewing recipes for items/blocks inside game, you will find recipes that can't be deleted w/ CraftTweaker 2 and don't have an ID.

-- Recipes w/out ID are an error of the recipe engine of Minecraft itself and aren't element of the gameplay (the recipe does not work).
+- Recipes w/out ID are an error of the recipe engine of Minecraft itself and aren't element of the gameplay (the recipe doesn't work).